Professor of Law

-Outside of UNC, Professor Lau currently serves as President of the ACLU of North Carolina.
-He also serves as an adviser to several rights organizations in Hong Kong.
+Outside of UNC, Professor Lau serves as an adviser to several rights organizations in Hong Kong.
+He is also the immediate past president of the ACLU of North Carolina.
 Professor Lau's public service has been recognized by various community groups.
 In 2011, the law school's Pro Bono Program named Professor Lau the Professor of the Year, and Equality North Carolina presented him with an Equality Champion Award.
 In 2012, Southerners on New Ground (SONG) granted him a Road Openers Award.

 Professor Lau joined the UNC faculty in 2009, after spending two years as an Associate Professor of Law at Hofstra Law School, where he also co-directed Hofstra's LGBT Rights Fellowship Program.
 Prior to joining the Hofstra faculty, Professor Lau worked at UCLA School of Law's Williams Institute on Sexual Orientation Law & Public Policy.
 At the Williams Institute, he served as a Public Policy Fellow and then as the Harvey S. Shipley Miller Teaching Fellow.
 He also served as a visiting fellow at the University of Hong Kong's Centre for Comparative and Public Law.
 In addition, Professor Lau has worked for the Hong Kong Human Rights Monitor, Children Rights, and the law firm of Debevoise & Plimpton in New York.